 The Transaction purchase price is subject to adjustment based on the average EBITDA of the business, excluding the impact of IFRS 16 (the "average EBITDA"), for the three consecutive twelve-month periods following the closing date.
 The Transaction purchase price may be adjusted through the issuance of an additional note from either Superior or the Specialty Chemicals business.
 If the average EBITDA is higher than \$115 million, the buyer will issue an additional note to Superior.
 The amount of the additional note will be the difference between the average EBITDA and \$115 million, multiplied by 4.5, up to a maximum of \$100 million, including accumulated interest.
-The additional note will be ar interest at the same rate as the Vendor Note and interest will accrue from the closing date.
+The additional note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.
 If the average EBITDA is lower than \$100 million, an additional note will be issued by Superior to the Specialty Chemicals business.
-The amount of the additional note will be issued by Superior to the Specialty Chemicals business.
-The amount of the additional note will be issued by Superior to the Specialty Chemicals business.
-The amount of the additional note will be issued by Superior to the Specialty Chemicals business.
-The amount of the additional note will be the difference between the average EBITDA and \$100 million, multiplied by 4.5, up to a maximum of \$100 million accumulated interest.
-The additional note will be the difference between the average EBITDA and \$100 million, multiplied by 4.5, up to a maximum of \$100 million, including accumulated interest.
-The additional note will bear interest at the same rate as the Vendor Note and interest.
-The additional note will bear interest at the same rate as the Vendor Note and interest.
+The amount of the additional note will be the difference between the average EBITDA and \$100 million, multiplied by 4.5, up to a maximum of \$100 million, including accumulated interest.
 The additional note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.